MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP39 - "A Very Different Energy Going On" with Abby Roberts.md

 permalink: mfp-39
 description: Abby Roberts takes a seat behind the microphone to share about her dive into the world of podcasts before strolling down memory lane with formative gaming memories.
 ---
+# MFP39 - "A Very Different Energy Going On" with Abby Roberts

 Abby Roberts takes a seat behind the microphone to share about her dive into the world of podcasts before strolling down memory lane with formative gaming memories.

 <audio controls>